Sunday, June 8, 2025

 Executive Summary

-Autoimmune conditions are some of the most difficult conditions to handle: no single enemy, no single location, and no single mechanism of action.
+Autoimmune conditions are some of the most difficult conditions to handle: no common enemy, no single location and no unique mechanism of action.
 The supplements suggested:

 Necessary: